Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-A wastewater permit is a written authorization issued by the County Water and Wastewater Engineer, which authorizes the applicant to construct, install, or modify the small wastewater facility.
+A wastewater permit is a written authorization issued by the Assistant Planner - Environmental, which authorizes the applicant to construct, install, or modify the small wastewater facility.
 A small wastewater system is any sewerage system, disposal system or treatment works having engineering needs which is intended for wastes originating from a single residential unit serving no more than four families or which distributes two thousand gallons or less of domestic sewage per day.

 For more information, view the Albany County Regulations for Permit to Construct, Install or Modify Small Wastewater Facilities (PDF).